dysphie/sm-map-translator/README.md

 - `mt_bulk_learn_nmo`
   - Forces the plugin to generate a translation file for every map on the server.
 The resulting files will only include objective messages.
 To learn game text and HUD hints the maps must be actually loaded.

+### Requirements
+- Sourcemod 1.11 Build 6646 or higher

 ### Notes